auth0/docs/articles/application-auth/current/server-side-web.md

 # Authentication for Server-side Web Apps

-You can use the Auth0 Authentication API to create server-side web applications that uses OAuth 2.0 and OpenID Connect to authenticate users and get their authorization to access protected resources.
+You can use the Auth0 Authentication API to create server-side web applications that uses OAuth 2.0 and <dfn data-key="openid">OpenID Connect (OIDC)</dfn> to authenticate users and get their authorization to access protected resources.

 ## Overview